-We have incurred significant losses since inception and expect to incur significant and increasing losses for at least the next several years.
+We have incurred significant losses since inception and expect to incur significant losses for at least the next several years.
 We may never achieve or maintain profitability.

 We have incurred significant annual net operating losses in every year since our inception.
-We expect to continue to incur significant and increasing operating losses for at least the next several years.
-Our net losses were \$32.6 million, \$21.9 million and \$18.1 million for the years ended December 31, 2015, 2014 and 2013, respectively, and \$27.3 million for the nine months ended September 30, 2016.
-As of September 30, 2016, we had an accumulated deficit of \$135.3 million.
+We expect to continue to incur significant operating losses for at least the next several years.
+Our net losses were \$36.1 million, \$32.6 million and \$21.9 million for the years ended December 31, 2016, 2015 and 2014, respectively, and \$7.9 million for the three months ended March 31, 2017.
+As of March 31, 2017, we had an accumulated deficit of \$151.9 million.
 We have not generated any revenues from product sales, have not completed the development of any product candidate and may never have a product candidate approved for commercialization.
-We have financed our operations to date primarily through private placements of our preferred stock, registered offerings of our common stock, including our initial public offering, as well as a secured debt financing, and have devoted substantially all of our financial resources and efforts to research and development, including preclinical studies and our clinical development programs.
+We have financed our operations to date primarily through private placements of our preferred stock, registered offerings of our common stock, including our initial public offering, or IPO, as well as a secured debt financing, and have devoted substantially all of our financial resources and efforts to research and development, including preclinical studies and our clinical development programs.
 Our net losses may fluctuate significantly from quarter to quarter and year to year.
 Net losses and negative cash flows have had, and will continue to have, an adverse effect on our stockholders' equity and working capital.

-We anticipate that our expenses will increase substantially if and as we:
+We anticipate that our expenses will increase substantially if and to the extent we:

-- continue to develop and conduct clinical trials with respect to our product candidates, including the current MoveDMD Phase 1/2 clinical trial and contemplated future clinical trials of edasalonexent for the treatment of Duchenne muscular dystrophy, or DMD, including any potential Phase 3 trial; - initiate and continue research and preclinical and clinical development efforts for our other product candidates; - seek to identify and develop additional product candidates; - potentially in-license third party product candidates; - seek regulatory and marketing approvals for our product candidates that successfully complete clinical trials, if any; - establish sales, marketing, distribution and other commercial infrastructure in the future to commercialize various products for which we may obtain marketing approval, if any; - require the manufacture of larger quantities of product candidates for clinical development and potentially commercialization; - maintain, expand and protect our intellectual property portfolio; - hire and retain additional personnel, such as clinical, quality control and scientific personnel; - add operational, financial and management information systems and personnel, including personnel to support our product development and help us comply with our obligations as a public company; and

-• add equipment and physical infrastructure to support our research and development programs.
+- continue to develop and conduct clinical trials with respect to our lead product candidate edasalonexent, including an ongoing Phase 1/2 clinical trial of edasalonexent for the treatment of Duchenne muscular dystrophy, or DMD; - initiate and continue research and preclinical and clinical development efforts for our other product candidates; - seek to identify and develop additional product candidates; - seek regulatory and marketing approvals for our product candidates that successfully complete clinical trials, if any; - establish sales, marketing, distribution and other commercial infrastructure in the future to commercialize various products for which we may obtain marketing approval, if any; - require the manufacture of larger quantities of product candidates for clinical development and potentially commercialization; - maintain, expand and protect our intellectual property portfolio; - hire and retain additional personnel, such as clinical, quality control and scientific personnel; - add operational, financial and management information systems and personnel, including personnel to support our product development and help us comply with our obligations as a public company; and - add equipment and physical infrastructure to support our research and development programs.